silpion/zmzcoreport/README.md

 based on the Zimbra mailbox.log file(s).

-This script will report a space separated list of login name, version and the most recent date this version was used.
-All users should also be reported as "[unauthorized]" due to the fact that the username won't be available until after the user was logged in (use fgrep if you want to skip these lines).
+This script will report a space separated list of login name, version and the most recent date this version was used and where this entry can be found in the log file.

+All versions should also be reported as "[unauthorized]" due to the fact that the username won't be available until after the user was logged in (use fgrep if you want to skip these lines).

 It accepts an optional first parameter to specify the location of the log file(s).